-In the spring of each year, after the winter storm season, AVEK will assess its available water supply and decide if it will request voluntary of mandatory reductions by its retail customers.
-These reduction targets will be passed along from AVEK to Cal Water and from Cal Water to our customers.
-If necessary, the allocation period will begin on July 1st of the given year and will continue at least one year or until the availability of supplies warrants the lifting of water use restrictions.
+In spring of each year, after the winter storm season, Zone 7 will assess its available water supply and decide if it will request voluntary or mandatory reductions by its retail customers.
+These reduction targets will be passed along from Cal Water to our customers.

-Cal Water's timeline for implementing its Water Shortage Contingency Plan will generally follow AVEK's schedule.
+Cal Water's timeline for implementing its Water Shortage Contingency Plan will generally follow Zone 7's schedule.
 However, Cal Water will monitor water supply conditions throughout the year and will independently assess the threat of water shortage conditions.
 This will allow Cal Water to make the necessary preparations prior to the high water use season when restrictions would likely go into effect.
 Preparations may include filing the appropriate advice letters with the CPUC, hiring additional staff, training existing staff, making billing system improvements, developing public communications material, making operational changes, and performing maintenance to the water system facilities.
 This advanced planning will minimize the potential lag time between when a water shortage is declared and when restrictions can take effect.
 The reduction in lag time is essential in order to maximize the water savings during the high use summer months.